 I’m so happy you’ve dropped by and I’m looking forward to getting to know you.
-(By the way, you can expect to see 2-3 posts a week.)
+(By the way, you can expect to see about two posts a week.)

-Here’s a little info about the people who are part of the
+Here’s some info about the people who are part of the Smithellaneous package deal.

-The man in this picture keeps trying to tell me that he and I have been married for thirty-two years but that can’t possibly be true since I’m nowhere near old enough.
+The man in this picture keeps trying to tell me that he and I have been married for thirty-four years but that can’t possibly be true since I’m nowhere near old enough.

-Steve is an amazing husband, a pro level bass guitar player, a pastor (www.manteofirstag.com), a book lover, a word aficionado, an outstanding communicator, a handyman extraordinaire, a fitness cyclist and a repairer of just about anything.
+Steve is an amazing husband, a pro level bass guitar player, a pastor (www.manteofirstag.com), a book lover, a word aficionado, an outstanding communicator, a handyman extraordinaire, and a repairer of just about anything.
 (Up to but not including nuclear reactors.)

-He loves snow skiing, coconut desserts, Myth Busters, airplanes and jaylenosgarage.com.
-He is completely incapable of going even one day without popcorn.
+He loves snow skiing, coconut desserts, Myth Busters, news sites, airplanes and jaylenosgarage.com.
+He is also completely incapable of going even one day without popcorn.

 Sarah was diagnosed with Stage IV Neuroblastoma in 2002 but is currently doing well.
 You can visit her cancer website at Sarah Smith’s Spot.

 NATHAN, 25, is our first born child and our favorite son.
 He and Meagan were married in July of 2011 at which time I was given the enormous blessing and privilege of gaining a second daughter.

 On October 10, 2013, Nathan and Meagan gave Steve and me our first (brilliant, handsome, talented) grandchild.
 Although they currently live in Winter Haven, FL, now that they have a baby, they are going to be required to move to our town–If not to our actual house.
 (I wish I was kidding.)

 On June 6, 2015, our sweet granddaughter, Madi, was born.
 What a charmer!